bryansx/nova-backtest-doc/docs/source/index.rst

 Check out the :doc:`installation` to see how to install the project and the :doc:`usage` section for further information.
+We created a :doc:`example` for you to understand easily how to create and backtest your own strategy.

 .. note::